waimun/simple-web-crawler/README.md

 #### Tradeoffs

-While working on the project, I have to make some tradeoffs or priorities.
+While working on the project, I have to make some tradeoffs and priorities.
 They are listed below.

 - Process only http status 200 that are returned from documents
 - Store url as key in the `Map`